 The Journey Begins

-After cross Chandigarh, Man!!
+Man!!
 What a sight the hill ride of Una-Bhota was.
 Literally never thought to see such roads on any Indian hill route.
-It was damn Hollywood style, picture perfect route (only wish, my friends would have been more interested in taking pictures than just watching & enjoying the scenic view).
+It was damn Hollywood style, picture perfect route ( only wish, wife would have been more interested in taking pictures than just watching & enjoying the scenic view).
 Perfect width, perfectly marked with paints and with rocks on a side and sometimes both the sides, it was always beautiful throughout the route.
 I really wished that it remains so till Manali.

 We also took a stop in between at some reservoir where we took Samosas and Tea while enjoying the view.

 It was a long long hill drive for sure and in such perfect conditions of roads that if I had any longing for hill drive then it should have been satisfied completely by now ( Must have been 200 kms in hills in this journey).
 After having a bump free ride for at least 400-450 kms till now, finally I was to face reality.

 After Hamirpur or I would say precisely after Jahu, the roads were gone all of sudden.
 Literally no roads or narrow ones.. yeah.. supposed to be state highway.
 Anyway, I had to drive till I reach Ner Chowk then I come to reach such a stretch which was completely unpaved with very narrow width.
 At one side there were rocks and on other side thousands feet down.
 I kept on driving and wife was in no mindset to take pictures.
 I started driving slowly & steadily to pass that stretch hoping it would get better and then...